Clovis North High School: Honors societies and awards

 Clovis North Educational Center gives out multiple awards each year and its students are part of multiple honors societies.
 The school gives out awards for Athlete of the Year for both boys and girls sports.
 It also bestows the title of Academic Scholar of Distinction if a student takes at least five AP classes and passes two AP exams by the end of his or her junior year.
 Additionally, a student can become a member of the National Honor Society if selected by a committee of teachers, counselors, and administrators on campus.
 Honor Roll, High Honor Roll, and Principal's Honor Roll is based on a student's unweighted GPA each semester.
 Sophomores are nominated each year to become members of the National Society of High School Scholars.
 A student is designated a valedictorian if they received no B's throughout their first seven semesters.
 The students with the top 20 GPA's are also recognized at the graduation ceremony and in the yearbook.

-The Mock Trial team won three straight county championships between 2010-2012 in addition to placing 3rd and 4th at the state competitions.
+The Mock Trial team won three straight county championships between 2010 and 2012 in addition to placing 3rd and 4th at the state competitions.
 They triumphed again in the 2016 county competition to make it to the state competition.

 The Science Olympiad team has competed at the state championship multiple years in a row.
+Clovis North has made it to the state level, but have yet to reach the national level.
 The Forensics team won valley championships in 2011 and 2013.

 The FIRST Robotics Competition team, after winning the Davis regional competition, traveled to the FIRST Championship in 2010.
 Academic Decathlon won their first Division III Championship in 2013.